 Student Signature Date

+Student Signature Date

 Student Printed Name

+Data

 Witness Signature Date

 Witness Printed Name

+withess I finited ivalue

 This page should be signed and returned to Dr. Foxworth as part of the Orientation Day activities.
 This form will be maintained in the student's file located in the Department of Physical Therapy.